 24 hours answering services can help companies supplement the absence of an in-house reception service.
 Therefore, when a technician needs to be alerted of a service need, the details can be sent to a designated source so the company can take the appropriate action.

 Redundancy is a blanket term that encompasses a variety of redundancy models and failover procedures.
 There are several different types of redundancy, each vastly different in terms of effectiveness and subscriber safety expectations.
-The differences may cause readers to ask, what it really means have redundancy.
+The differences may cause readers to ask, what it really means to have redundancy.

 In addition to helping the central station alarm company retain service during natural disasters or systematic outages, redundancy works in the background, every minute of every day, ensuring that each signal reaches an operator.
 Without redundant signal paths, for example, some may get lost along the way and never get a response.
 Therefore, it is essential that several communication paths are put in place to ensure each signal is accounted for.

 The philosophical question is often asked, "If a tree falls in a forest and no one is around to hear it, does it make a sound?.”
 Apart from the theoretical argument, it has real implications in a monitoring scenario, especially when critical issues arise and need to be resolved.
 Redundancy works to eliminate the chances of critical situations to go untreated.